MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 Page view and conversion numbers are not counts of unique customers.
 For conversion rate info, see the [Acquisition funnel](#acquisition-funnel) chart.

 > [!NOTE]
 > Customers could arrive at your app's listing by clicking on a custom campaign not created by you.
 We stamp every page view within a session with the campaign ID from which the customer first entered the Store.
 We then attribute conversions to that campaign ID for all acquisitions within 24 hours.
 Because of this, you may see a higher number of total conversions than the total conversions for your campaign IDs, and you may have conversions or add-on conversions that have zero page views.

+> [!NOTE]
+> You can also programmatically retrieve this data by using the [get app conversions by channel](../monetize/get-app-conversions-by-channel.md) method in our [analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

 ## App page views and conversions by campaign ID